CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 To submit and run jobs on Helmi you need to use the correct environment on LUMI.

-* First, run `module use /appl/local/quantum/modulefiles`
+* First, run `module use /appl/local/quantum/modulefiles`.
+The available modules will now show up on `module avail`.
-* Second, depending on if you want to use the Qiskit or Cirq environment, run
+* Second, depending on if you want to use the Qiskit or Cirq environment, run:
 	* `module load helmi_qiskit` or
 	* `module load helmi_cirq`